 Another more colored line extends from under the eye to the pectoral flipper.
-These relatively small mammals have colorful and streamlined body which adds to their beauty.
+These small mammals have colorful and streamlined bodies, which adds to their beauty.

-They live in the waters off Hawaii and other parts of the United States, such as the west coast, the northwestern Atlantic, and in the Gulf of Mexico.
+They live in the waters of Hawaii and other parts of the United States, such as the west coast, the northwestern Atlantic, and the Gulf of Mexico.
 These mammals, however, are not found in the boreal waters and colder regions of Alaska.

 The Blue Whale is one of the most rarely seen large whales off Hawaii.
 However, history has it that the whales have been sighted severally during winter.

-A typical blue whale has a long and slender body that can be of shades of bluish-grey dorsally, which becomes lighter ventrally.
-There are lots of myths and legends about the blue whale, some of which are true.
+A typical blue whale has a long and slender body of shades of bluish-grey dorsally, which becomes lighter ventrally.
+There are many myths and legends about the blue whale, some of which are true.

 The whale remains the largest animal on the earth’s surface, with a body length of about 29.9 m and a maximum recorded weight of 173 tons.